 Almost all the data connections we use in daily life, such as WiFi, Bluetooth or 4G, are based on radio-frequency electromagnetic waves.
-But this technology could be coming to the end of its useful life.
+But there will be an addition on top off the current technology.
 It’s time for something new: laser-satellite communications.
 Using optical systems via satellites makes communication faster, more secure and cheaper.

 TNO Netherlands is working hard on this new form of optical communication, and researchers have high expectations of it.
 “You can send much more information using light,” explains Ivan Ferrario, senior programme manager at TNO.
 “Laser-satellite communications are also less expensive, they use less electricity, and they’re more secure.”